DhanoHacks/DhanoHacks/README.md

 I am a passionate software developer, tech, and astronomy enthusiast studying in IIT Bombay with a keen interest in open-source projects.
 I love exploring new technologies and working on innovative solutions that make a difference.

-- 🔭 I’m currently working on developing tools for genomics and transcriptomics
+- I’m currently working on developing tools for genomics and transcriptomics
-- 🌱 I’m currently learning Java
-- 💬 Ask me about **Python, C++, Java, and Web Development**
+- Ask me about **Python, C++, Java, and Web Development**
-- 📫 How to reach me: **d.raman@iitb.ac.in**
+- How to reach me: **d.raman@iitb.ac.in**
-- ⚡ Fun fact: I love playing games and watching anime.
+- Fun fact: I love playing games and watching anime.

 ## Skills